BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 In each file we will go over what the file does and the individual functions in it.
 We will NOT be going over it line-by-line.
 The files are commented enough that you should be able to deduce what is going on.

+### Foreword

-Foreword: Our code is written in a Modular approach.
+Our code is written in a Modular approach.
 This means that you can copy over the "Big Three" files (Sensor, Movement, and Robot) over to your folder and utilize the sheer power of a well-written API for your robot.
 These files are great for beginners and experts alike.
 Better yet, the "Big Three" can be used year after year (with some exceptions.
 We wrote it like this because a few years ago, we realized that it was difficult to change variables all across the code, such as when we wanted the robot to go slower during both Autonomous and TeleOp.
 From there, Nitesh and Myself (Sambhav) decided to centralize the most-used parts of our code, such as moving the robot around and moving the lift up and down.
 Because of this, the programmers have had to do less work every year, leading to a better robot.

 Lets begin!